 1: Ramp Allium tricoccum (USDA growing zones 4-8)

-Ramp, also called wild leek, is probably the most useful spring ephemeral because it is deliciously edible.
-Dave Jacke, author of Edible Forest Gardens, calls it, “the king of the edible spring ephemerals”.
-It is one of the most reliable and easiest to grow spring ephemerals in full shade conditions.
-Just be sure it has access to the spring sunshine.
+Dave Jacke, author of Edible Forest Gardens, calls them, “the king of the edible spring ephemerals”.
+They are one of the most reliable and easiest to grow spring ephemerals in full shade conditions.
+Just be sure they have access to the spring sunshine.

-For those who wish to add more edibles to an existing forest, it is important to do so with the least amount of damage in order to protect our remaining—and dwindling—unmanaged forests.
-Ramps, along with currants (See: How to Grow Currants) and mushrooms, are an excellent choice.
-They will enrich the local ecosystem but require little soil disturbance for planting.
+For those who wish to add more edibles to an existing forest, ramps, along with currants (See: How to Grow Currants) and mushrooms, are an excellent choice.
+They enrich the local ecosystem with little soil disturbance.

-Ramps are often interplanted with wild ginger in the forest or with edible herbs in the food forest.
+Ramps are often interplanted with culinary herbs in the food forest.

-Both the leaves and the roots of ramps are edible, similar to their cousins—onions, leeks, and garlic.
+Both the leaves and the roots of ramps are edible.
 Check out my favorite source for buying live ramp plants.

 2: Daffodil Narcissus spp.
 (USDA growing zones 3-10)

-Another benefit of daffodils is that the large bulbs will repel digging animals such as gophers, while the aboveground leaves will repel deer and other browsers.
+Another benefit of daffodils is that the large bulbs repel digging animals such as gophers.
+Meanwhile, the above-ground leaves repel deer and other browsers.
 For that reason, it is common to see another circle of daffodils planted directly around the trunk of the tree.

 Photo Credit: Bryant Olsen Flickr